wooly905/PRS/README.md

 ![pic6](https://user-images.githubusercontent.com/18693681/129477454-07529fde-7f86-49bc-83fd-573251a509d4.JPG)

-### Dump schema to local machine (prs dds)
+### Dump schema to local machine (prs dds [schema name])

-This is the command to dump the database schema into your local user folder.
+This command dumps the database schema into your local user folder.
-This command must be executed for any query command below.
+Schema name is required and determines the saved file name.

+Examples:

+> prs dds database1

+Notes:
+- Schemas are saved under your user profile: %APPDATA%\.prs\schemas
+- The saved file is <schema name>.schema.txt and becomes the active schema after dump.
+- All query commands use the active schema.

 ![pic7](https://user-images.githubusercontent.com/18693681/129477524-83185aa4-871d-47c6-beed-0cf169d168bc.JPG)

 ### Find table (prs ft) - table name can be *partial*

+When running any query command (ft, fc, ftc, fsp, sc), PRS prints the active schema in use, e.g., “Using schema: database1.schema.txt”.

 ![pic8](https://user-images.githubusercontent.com/18693681/129477565-0ada3957-a093-4a77-a8c4-bf055ac5677d.JPG)